 Neem tea is a bitter herbal tea used often in Ayurvedic medicine to treat a variety of ailments.
 However, it comes with a number of precautions and should not be drunk by everyone.
-Before you steep a cup of neem tea learn if it's right for you, how to mix it with other herbs and spices to remove the bitter taste and consult a professional.
+Before you steep a cup of neem tea, consult a professional to learn if it's right for you and how to mix it with other herbs and spices to remove the bitter taste.

 What Is Neem Tea?

 Neem tea is an herbal infusion or herbal decoction made from the whole or ground leaves (or sometimes the flowers or bark) of the neem tree (Azadirachta indica).
 The neem tree is indigenous to Southeast Asia, where it has been used as a healing plant for centuries.

 Neem tea tastes incredibly bitter on its own.
 It is always blended with other herbs in Ayurvedic medicine.

 Neem tea goes by many different names, which is probably due to its wide use in traditional medicines.
 Because of this, you may see 'neem tea' referred to as any of the following:

 - Holy Tree tea

 - Lilas des Indes or Lilas de Perse